-No later than the end of the second semester in residence, each student and his or her Research Advisor should assemble a MS Practicum Advisory Committee.
-EVS MS Practicum Advisory Committees are comprised of a minimum of four members with at least one member from both the natural and social sciences.
-One member may be external to the institution, but must have adjunct graduate faculty status.
+No later than the end of the second semester in residence, each student and their Research Advisor should assemble a MS Practicum Advisory Committee.
+EVS MS Practicum Advisory Committees are comprised of a minimum of four members with at least one member from the natural sciences and one member from the social sciences.
+The majority of faculty members making up the Advisory Committee must be from Arkansas State University.
+However, members may be external to the institution, but must have Graduate Faculty Status (to apply for Graduate Status, please contact the EVS Office).
 After consultation with the Research Advisor and with prospective Advisory Committee members, the Request for MS Practicum Committee Form (Form 3) is filed to request formation of a research committee.
 The MS Practicum Advisory Committee's responsibilities include, but are not limited to:

 - 1. Advising students on their course program and discussion of specialty area requirements. - 2.
-Determining the nature of the qualifying examination, establishing deadlines for that examination, and ensuring that deadlines are met. - 3.
-Ensuring that each student receives an appropriate range of learning experiences. - 4.
+Determining the nature of the qualifying examination, establishing deadlines for that examination, and ensuring that deadlines are met.

+- 3. Ensuring that each student receives an appropriate range of learning experiences. - 4.
 Review of course work, examinations, and internship experience. - 5.
 Recommendations to the EVS Program Committee regarding a student's progress. - 6.
-Recommending to the Director of the Graduate Program in Environmental Science the inclusion or exclusion of previous graduate level coursework as part of the Program of Study. - 7.
-Assist the Research Advisor in guiding the students MS practicum, evaluating the practicum, determining if the practicum is appropriate for earning the MS Practicum degree in Environmental Science, recommending the student for the MS Practicum degree.
+Recommending to the Director of the Graduate Program in Environmental Sciences the inclusion or exclusion of previous graduate level coursework as part of the Program of Study. - 7.
+Assist the Research Advisor in guiding the students MS practicum, evaluating the practicum, determining if the practicum is appropriate for earning the MS Practicum degree in Environmental Sciences, recommending the student for the MS Practicum degree.